 PCI DSS 4.0: This provides further information to help you comply with the Payment Card Industry Data Saving Standard (PCI DSS) requirements.

 These notes demonstrate, in principle, how a system may be compromised.

 This provides further information on the solution of identified issues.

 This is the whole HTTP request that Acunetix 360 sent to detect the issue.

 This is the reply from the system against the payload.

-This section provides some profile and policy settings that Acunetix 360 uses to adjust its scanning to achieve a better scan coverage.
+The last section provides information on the profile and policy settings that Acunetix 360 used to adjust its scan to achieve better scan coverage.
 For example, it lists all enabled security checks.
 This information gives developers more details on how the scan was run.
 For more information, refer to Security Checks.